ghga-de/milestones-docs/46-sugar-ant/technical_specification.md

 ### Service Commons Library

-The `ghga-service-commons` library must be changed to reflect the changes in the internal auth token as outlined above.
+The `ghga-service-commons` library must be changed to reflect the changes in the internal access token as outlined above.

 ### Backend Models